scimusmn/tulsa-water-wall/packages/arduino/README.md

 # Arduino
-Source code for Arduino, which controls the water wall and communciates with the NodeJS server.
+Arduino source code.
+Controls the water wall display, and communciates with the NodeJS server.